 At the end of the day, the children help to clear the site so that we leave no trace.
 We reflect on the day and discuss what we have enjoyed and what we might do next time.

-Children can come to our preschool for a full day (9am till 3pm) or for half a day (9am till 12 or 12 till 3pm).
-They can come everyday or on a part-time basis, some children combine our Outdoor Preschool with sessions at a different setting.
+Children can attend our preschool everyday or on a part-time basis, some children combine our Outdoor Preschool with sessions at a different setting.
 We have no minimum day requirement, please contact us to check availability on your preferred day(s).

 The Early Years Foundation Stage (EYFS) curriculum is used by all Early Years Settings including schools, nurseries and childminders for children aged 0-5.
 It specifies seven areas of learning and development which must shape the activities and experiences the setting provides .